Mrs Michaela Pashley - Chair of Governors

 I am thoroughly enjoying my time at The Willows and feel very lucky to work along side such wonderful staff and children, and I am very grateful for the support I have received form the parents since arriving.
 I feel very much part of The Willows family!

 On a personal note, I am happily married to Ruth and have two amazing young boys: Toby and Leo.
 I'm a keen sports fan but my particular passion is football.
-I play a couple of times a week and enjoy (well, not all of the time!?) following Liverpool FC.
+I play a couple of times a week and enjoy following Liverpool FC.